microsoft/mcsa-observability/README.md

 #run apply on the tf file
 terraform apply
 ```
-Copy the highlighted values that need to be added for the backend config in the tf files to create the resources
+Copy the highlighted values that need to be added for the backend config in the tf files to create the storage to store tfstate files
 ![tfstate storage outputs](Images/tfstate-storage.png)

 these values should be added to the backend type in each of the steps 1,2 and 3 below in terraform main.tf files (resources,grafana-datasource,grafana-dashboards) like so before initializing terraform